cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 MobaXterm, you should verify that you see an [image similar to this][mobaxterm-startup].

-We're going to edit the __ssh config file__.
-Use the following command to do that (you don't need to understand this command yet--we'll cover it later in the semester).
-Copy and paste the command into your terminal and hit enter.
+You should now verify that SSH works with your chosen terminal.
+You will always be asked for a password when SSH'ing in -- it is the same password you use to log onto WebISO.

 {% highlight bash %}
+ssh ANDREWID@unix.qatar.cmu.edu
+{% endhighlight %}

+__NOTE__: if you use `unix.andrew.cmu.edu` for the domain, you will be logging into andrew servers which are located in Pittsburgh.
+Using `unix.qatar.cmu.edu` logs you into the Qatar servers that are located in Qatar.

+### Optional Setup

+To facilitate SSH'ing, we can edit the __ssh config file__.
+If this file already exists, it will be at `~/.ssh/config`.
+Otherwise you can use the following commands to create it with the correct permissions:

+{% highlight bash %}
-mkdir -p ~/.ssh && touch ~/.ssh/config && chmod 600 ~/.ssh/config && nano ~/.ssh/config
+$ mkdir -p ~/.ssh && touch ~/.ssh/config && chmod 600 ~/.ssh/config
+{% endhighlight %}

+Then, you need to open the `config` file for editing.
+You can do that using the following command:

+{% highlight bash %}
+$ nano ~/.ssh/config
 {% endhighlight %}

 Add the following (replacing `ANDREWID` with your Andrew ID) to this file, save